raspibolt/raspibolt/static-channel-backup.md

 ### Formatting

 * To ensure that the storage device does not contain malicious code, we will format it on our local computer (select a name easy to recognize, *e.g.*, "SCB backup").
-The following guides can be applied to both the thumbdrive and the microSD card.
+The following external guides explain how to format your USB thumbdrive or microSD card on [Windows](https://www.techsolutions.support.com/how-to/how-to-format-a-usb-drive-in-windows-12893){:target="_blank"}, [macOS](https://www.techsolutions.support.com/how-to/how-to-format-a-usb-drive-on-a-mac-12899){:target="_blank"}, or [Linux](https://phoenixnap.com/kb/linux-format-usb){:target="_blank"}.

-  * On Linux, follow [this tutorial](https://phoenixnap.com/kb/linux-format-usb){:target="_blank"}

-  * On Windows, follow [this tutorial](https://www.techsolutions.support.com/how-to/how-to-format-a-usb-drive-in-windows-12893){:target="_blank"}

-  * On Mac, follow [this tutorial](https://www.techsolutions.support.com/how-to/how-to-format-a-usb-drive-on-a-mac-12899){:target="_blank"}

-* Once formatted, plug the storage device into your Pi (if using a thumbdrive, use one of the USB 2.0 (black) port).
+* Once formatted, plug the storage device into your Pi.
+If using a thumbdrive, use one of the USB 2.0 (black) port.

 ###  Set up a mounting point for the storage device